 The entire event will expand understanding of local history and how it ties into the greater history of this province and country and will be conducted in English and French.

-In addition to this amazing event, we will create legacies in form of a time capsule, plant a “Canada 150 Tree”, install a Friendship Bench, mount a plaque paying tribute to James Gilmore’s grandson (killed in the Second World War), create historical panels and publish a historical booklet.
+In addition to this amazing event, we will create legacies in form of the planting of a “Canada 150 Tree”, install a Friendship Bench, mount a plaque paying tribute to James Gilmore’s grandson (killed in the Second World War) and create historical panels.